nataliabernardo/nataliab_metis/Project_5/Readme.md

 ### 1. Extracting images from Google Street View

-Pictures of intersections using Google Street View API.
-Lat/long extracted from [accessmap.io](https://accessmap.io)
+The images used for this project were the pictures of intersections, extracted by Google Street View API.
+Fortunately, a University of Washington project named [AccessMap](https://accessmap.io), designed to improve the sidewalk data for pedestrians, provided the coordinates of all intersections in Seattle.

 ### 2. Choosing the Model